Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Introduction

 Driven by the demand for energy-efficient, cloud-native, and heterogeneous systems, the global computing landscape is undergoing a large-scale transition in instruction set architectures (ISAs)~\cite{DBLP:conf/asplos/XingXWSRBB25}.
 Among the major ISAs, \textbf{x86\_64} and \textbf{aarch64 (ARM64)} dominate modern computing yet differ substantially in register organization, memory models, compiler behaviors, and toolchains.
 This divergence has led to widespread cross-ISA migration efforts.
 Apple’s transition to ARM-based M-series chips~\cite{apple_styleguide_2024}, Amazon’s deployment of Graviton processors~\cite{AWSGraviton2023}, and Microsoft’s ARM-compatible Windows platforms exemplify this shift.
 Ensuring that large-scale open-source software ecosystems remain portable and buildable across such heterogeneous environments has thus become an urgent challenge for sustainable software evolution.

 To maintain correctness and portability during migration between x86\_64 and aarch64 platforms, large software ecosystems (\eg operating systems, middleware, and package repositories) require extensive source-level refactoring and repair.
 Despite several industrial efforts toward cross-ISA migration~\cite{AlibabaYitianBlog2021,apple_styleguide_2024,AWSGraviton2023}, they rely primarily on internal and ad-hoc evaluation processes, which hinder consistent performance comparison and reproducibility across systems.
-Currently, no benchmark systematically evaluates whether large language models (LLMs) can understand, adapt, and repair software packages across heterogeneous ISAs.
+A major obstacle to automating this process lies in the inherent heterogeneity of cross-ISA build failures, which span multiple stages from environment configuration to packaging (as analyzed in Table~\ref{tab:build-failure-classification}).
+Although prior work has explored build repair, diagnosis, and feedback-driven recovery, existing approaches typically provide only localized or stage-specific support, such as history-driven script repair, dependency-oriented diagnosis, or static root-cause prediction~\cite{DBLP:conf/icse/HassanW18, DBLP:journals/tosem/NourryKSSK25, DBLP:conf/issta/FanWW0SZ20, DBLP:conf/kbse/Zhang0H0Z22, DBLP:conf/sigsoft/Zhang0C0Z19}.
+Such methods struggle with the non-linear nature of migration failures, where the effective repair sequence (\eg coordinating structure extraction, dependency adjustment, and macro modification) cannot be fully pre-defined.
+Addressing these failures requires an orchestrator capable of dynamically navigating the tool space and synthesizing heterogeneous feedback from an executable build environment.
+However, the software engineering community still lacks a benchmark for systematically evaluating whether large language models (LLMs) can understand, adapt, and repair software packages across heterogeneous ISAs.
 To bridge this gap, we propose \name{}, the first benchmark designed to evaluate whether LLMs can interpret build-failure contexts, generate effective repairs, and achieve successful rebuild during cross-ISA software packages migration.
 Constructing such a benchmark introduces multiple challenges.

 \begin{itemize} \item \textbf{Challenge 1: Capturing the complex reasoning context underlying multi-layer builds.} Cross-ISA build failures rarely occur within a single source file; instead, they arise from intricate dependencies among specification descriptors that define metadata, dependencies, and architecture-specific conditions, together with build scripts, compiler options, and heterogeneous toolchains.
 Existing benchmarks~\cite{DBLP:conf/iclr/JimenezYWYPPN24, DBLP:journals/corr/abs-2505-23419, zhang2025buildbench} focus on single-architecture settings and typically provide only file-level inputs with test-based oracles, which are insufficient for evaluating reasoning over such system-level interactions.